Ajeet-Ganga/welcomeToUSA/README.md

-# welcomeToUSA
+# Welcome to USA
-Notes and pointers about life in USA
+- This is notes and pointers dump about life in USA.
+- Please open an issue (second tab at the top), if you have a specific question/issue.

 ## Topics
 - [Cellphones and Carriers](Cellphon-and-carriers.md)